 Lately, I have dedicated almost all hours of my cooking to making breads, sweet or salty; As weird as it may seem I love kneading.
 My grandma used to make bread all the time, she would bake in a stone oven she built herself; maybe that´s where my weird fascination with bread comes from.
 It is now so frequent in our home to have homemade bread that we came up with a weekly “bread mondays”.

-This time is hawaiian bread´s turn, a recipe I recently discovered while trying to make diferent recipes every monday.
+This time is hawaiian bread’s turn, a recipe I recently discovered while trying to make different recipes every monday.
 It is a somewhat sweet, pineapple flavored bread, perfect on its own with a cup of hot tea or hot chocolate.
 In fact my favorite way to eat theese is with a cup of mexican hot chocolate, which is runny and sweet, with a taste of cinnamon.

 - 2 1/2 tsp active dry yeast

 - 1/2 C buttermilk

 - 2.60 oz (75 gr) unsalted butter melted

 - 1 1/4 tsp salt

 In a medium bowl mix together the pineapple juice, yeast and granulated sugar.
 Then let it sit for 20 min. for the yeast to activates.

 In another bowl mix the buttermilk, eggs, vanilla, and butter together, and set aside.